ARMmaster17/ARMmaster17.github.io/_posts/2017-04-27-getting-started-with-disco-mapreduce.markdown

 - At least one machine (preferably more, dedicated boxes like docker containers or VMs)
 - CentOS 7 (anything else and you are on your own)
-- Ansible server (preferred, as I have playbooks in a Gist link below, but this is not required)
 - A configurable DNS server in your network (if you think you can cheat with the HOSTS file, you are in for a world of hurt)
 - A free afternoon (Seriously, this could take a while)